Advertisement

 • Immunotherapy uses drugs to help your immune system spot and wipe out cancer cells.
 Your levels of a protein called PD-L1 help determine if immunotherapy is right for you.

 • Targeted therapy attacks specific molecules that promote the growth of cancer cells.
-This is different that standard chemotherapy drugs, which target all rapidly dividing cells in the body, both normal and cancerous.
+This is different than standard chemotherapy drugs, which target all rapidly dividing cells in the body, both normal and cancerous.
 Biomarker testing can identify gene mutations that may respond to targeted therapy.
 EGFR, ALK, ROS1 and BRAF are all examples of mutations.

 When specific treatment is better matched to the individual patient’s specific cancer, health outcomes often improve.